-I’ve been craving for movie soundtracks lately.
-For reading, writing, working out or just getting through that mess we call life.
-For some reasons, it has almost became the only thing I listen to on a regular basis.
+I’ve been craving movie soundtracks lately.
+For reading, writing, working out, or just getting through that mess we call life.
+For some reason, it has almost become the only thing I listen to on a regular basis.
 Not only does it allow me to cut all distractions out when I try to focus on a particular subject but it also makes me travel to other universes without even moving from my chair.

 Why you should try reading with music 🎧